 Most recently we've been at work improving MLX, or our Modular Leg Exoskeleton.
 Our redesign primarily involves integrating multiple control modes (Transparency, ANO, and Virtual Model) and targeting the Human Factors of our Exo, such as fit, Don/Doff process, and safe extraction of the battery pack in case of danger.
 Additionally, we've been working towards a new, modular harness that can be used for most Exo's we try to build in the future.
 While our redesigns are still in progress, we were able to make enough progress this year to secure 2nd place at the 2022 Ace Competition!

-Our newest project is MLX, or the Modular Leg Exoskeleton.
-MLX is a newer, better version of Leg Exoskeleton (LEXO).
-The hip and joint actuation has been updated and is designed to assist general movement and double strength.
-It features active joint design to actively actuate every joint in motion so it won't feel like you are moving the exoskeleton.
-This project competed in the 2019 Applied Collegiate Exoskeleton competition, and won first place.
+Our project from 2018-2019 was improving upon our Leg Exoskeleton.
+MLX, or the Modular Leg Exoskeleton is a newer, better version of Leg Exoskeleton (LEXO).
+The hip and joint actuation have been updated and are designed to assist general movement and double strength.
+It features an active joint design to actuate every joint in motion so it won't feel like you are moving the exoskeleton.
+This project competed in the 2019 Applied Collegiate Exoskeleton competition and won first place.